Freedom From Spiritual Violence

 © Robin Easton - All Rights Reserved

-In my culture, I have witnessed a form of verbal violence that affects the emotions and psyche of our tender human spirit.
+In my culture, I have witnessed a form of verbal violence that affects the emotions and psyche of our tender human spirits.
 This violence is so pervasive and accepted that it's almost invisible.
 This violence tends to foster shame, alienation, and a lack of true human connection.

 We often mistake it for love, spirituality, wisdom, and being helpful.
 Yet more often than not, it allows us to avoid being actively loving, emotionally available, and intimate with ourselves and others.
 It can prevent us from reaching the core of our humanity with simple compassion and vulnerability.